 What You Can Do: The (un)magic formula for losing weight is no different than what it is in your 20s and 30s.
 That means getting plenty of physical exercise and cutting calories (Mayo Clinic suggests eating about 200 fewer calories a day in your 40s and 50s than you did in your 20s and 30s).
 Pay attention to what’s on your plate, choosing more fruits, vegetables, and whole grains that are rich in fiber.

 Disappearing Orgasms: Not In the Mood

 An ebb and flow in sex drive is a natural part of life.
-But what if the haves are definitely trending more than the have nots?
+But what if the haves are definitely trending more than the have-nots?

 Brain Fog: Forecast Is Hazy

 Searching for that elusive word but can’t seem to find it?
-Or is there just a general lack of sharpness and focus some days?
+Or is there just a general lack of sharpness and focus on some days?

-Can Do: Trying a supplement with adaptogens like Bacopa monnieri that supports memory and focus can help, along with regular exercise and “brain” foods rich in omega-3 fatty acids such as olive oil and dark leafy greens to offer menopause symptom relief.
+What You Can Do: Trying a supplement with adaptogens like Bacopa monnieri that supports memory and focus can help, along with regular exercise and “brain” foods rich in omega-3 fatty acids such as olive oil and dark leafy greens to offer menopause symptom relief.